The Menkes Clinic & Surgery Center

 - Effective treatments may differ in children

 In other words, children are not merely "little adults" and even common skin disorders such as acne, eczema and warts should have treatment plans appropriate to a child’s age and developmental stage.
-For example, painful therapies such a freezing warts are often inappropriate in young children.
-Topical treatments may be more effective in this age group.
+For example, painful therapies such as freezing warts are often inappropriate for young children.
+Topical treatments may be more effective for this age group.

 - Atopic dermatitis (eczema)

 - Molluscum Contagiosum